tokens-studio/sd-transforms/README.md

 Generic:

+- Expands composition tokens into multiple, optionally also does so for typography, border and shadow tokens -> parser
 - Maps token descriptions to comments -> `ts/descriptionToComment`
 - Check and evaluate Math expressions (transitive) -> `ts/resolveMath`
 - Transform dimensions tokens to have `px` as a unit when missing (transitive) -> `ts/size/px`